dreadcast/html-loader/README.md

 ## What happens

-html-loader should process HTML code then use appropriate loaders when encountering _URL_
+html-loader should process HTML code then use appropriate loaders when encountering _URL_.
+Image's `src` or link's `rel` attributes are correctly processed and matching loaders will output chunks as expected.

+* This is not the case with script's `src` attributes.
+* Moreover, Webpack will neither ouput chunks when passing an URL ending with `.js` enxtension to an image's `src` attribute.
+* Adding `require('bundle.bundle.js')` to [entry point](./index.js) will ouput chunk as expected.

 ### Loader config